yining610/dynamic-decomposition/README.md

 ```bash
 qsub steps/pilot_experiments/pilot_experiments.sh
 ```
-Please follow [FActScore](https://github.com/shmsw25/FActScore) repo to reconstruct Inst-LLAMA-7B used in our experiment.
+Please follow [FActScore](https://github.com/shmsw25/FActScore) repo to reconstruct *Inst-LLAMA-7B* used in our experiment.
 You can find our finetuned T5-3B on huggingface [ylu610/FT-T5-3B-Verifier](https://huggingface.co/ylu610/FT-T5-3B-Verifier).

 To prepare the database (approximately 21G) for retrieval verificaiton policy, you can either use the script from [FActScore](https://github.com/shmsw25/FActScore) repo or download it directly from the [Google Drive](https://drive.google.com/file/d/1mekls6OGOKLmt7gYtHs0WGf5oTamTNat/view).

 ## Experiment

 ### Step1: Deploy Decomposer
-When using the decomposition LLM Llama3-Inst-70B, we first deploy it as a VLLM server using the following code.
+When using the decomposition LLM *Llama3-Inst-70B*, we first deploy it as a VLLM server using the following code.

 ```bash
 qsub bash/start_server.sh
 ```
-For the decomposition LLM DeepSeek-V3, this step is not required.
+For the decomposition LLM *DeepSeek-V3*, this step is not required.

 ### Step2: Train Dynamic Decomposition Policy
 ```bash
 qsub bash/train_dydecomp.sh
 ```
-Note that the example shown in `bash/train_dydecomp` uses decomposition LLM Llama3-Inst-70B and verifier Llama3-Inst-8B with retrieval verification policy.
+Note that the example shown in `bash/train_dydecomp` uses decomposition LLM *Llama3-Inst-70B* and verifier *Llama3-Inst-8B* with *retrieval* verification policy.
 To find other options, please refer to the help statements of the arguments `decomposer_name`, `verifier_name`, and `verify_policy` in `src/utils/arguments.py`.

 ### Step3: Evaluate Dynamic Decomposition Policy
 Please run the following command to evaluate the trained decomposition policy on different datasets and atomicities.